microsoft/code-with-engineering-playbook/code-reviews/recipes/Go.md

 * [ ] Does this code follow Go standards for method [receiver types](https://github.com/golang/go/wiki/CodeReviewComments#receiver-type)?
 * [ ] Does this code [pass values](https://github.com/golang/go/wiki/CodeReviewComments#pass-values) when it should?
 * [ ] Are interfaces in this code defined in the [correct packages](https://github.com/golang/go/wiki/CodeReviewComments#interfaces)?
-* [ ] Do goroutines in this code have [clear lifetimes](https://github.com/golang/go/wiki/CodeReviewComments#goroutine-lifetimes)?
+* [ ] Do go-routines in this code have [clear lifetimes](https://github.com/golang/go/wiki/CodeReviewComments#goroutine-lifetimes)?
-* [ ] Is parallelism in this code handled via goroutines and channels with [synchronous methods](https://github.com/golang/go/wiki/CodeReviewComments#synchronous-functions)?
+* [ ] Is parallelism in this code handled via go-routines and channels with [synchronous methods](https://github.com/golang/go/wiki/CodeReviewComments#synchronous-functions)?
 * [ ] Does this code have meaningful [Doc Comments](https://github.com/golang/go/wiki/CodeReviewComments#doc-comments)?
 * [ ] Does this code have meaningful [Package Comments](https://github.com/golang/go/wiki/CodeReviewComments#package-comments)?
 * [ ] Does this code use [Contexts](https://github.com/golang/go/wiki/CodeReviewComments#contexts) correctly?